Chipsterjulien/luapilot_standalone/README.md

   - `fileExists`: Check if a file exists.

 - **Table Manipulation**
-  - `mergeTables`: Merge two Lua tables into one.
+  - `mergeTables`: Merge two or more Lua tables into one.
-  - `mergeMultipleTables`: Merge an arbitrary number of Lua tables into one.
-  - `shallowCopy`: Make a shallow copy of a Lua table.
-  - `deepCopy`: Make a deep copy of a Lua table.
+  - `deepCopyTables`: Make a deep copy of a Lua table.

 - **String Manipulation**
   - `splitString`: Split a string based on a delimiter.